|Table of Content|

 Determining how long does Hydrocodone stays in your system, urine, blood and hair is not easy to calculate.
 Hydrocodone (Vicodin, Lortab, Norco) is a prescription drug containing acetaminophen and hydrocodone, an opioid analgesic synthesized from codeine.
 Physicians prescribe hydrocodone for relieving severe pain and sometimes to suppress chronic cough.
 People taking hydrocodone for more than several weeks are at risk for abusing this drug and developing an addiction due to its opioid-like effects on the brain.

-Factors To How Long Does Hydrocodone Stay in Your System, Urine Blood & Hair
+How Long Does Hydrocodone Stay in Your Urine

 One of several metabolites comprising hydrocodone, norhydrocodone is created in the liver following consumption of hydrocodone and produces slight stimulation of opioid receptors in the brain.
 Urine testing of hydrocodone users has found that norhydrocodone may be detected for much longer periods than hydrocodone and another metabolite called hydromorphone.

 Consequently, hydrocodone abusers tend to accumulate and retain norhydrocodone in their blood and urine.
 Moreover, those abstaining from hydrocodone use for several days following weeks of abuse may not necessarily pass a drug test.